jessfraz/blog/content/post/secret-design-docs-multi-tenant-orchestrator.md

 ### Network

-The network should be locked down by default with a deny all policy for Ingress and Egress.
+The network should be locked down by default with a deny all policy for ingress and egress.
 This will create a form of security that makes sure all networking between pods or to the rest of the world is explicit.

 This could be done with iptables or directly with BPF (which in my opinion is way more clean).